 Sure, it might feel intimidating at first—little old you wheeling and dealing with the big guys—but there are a ton of advantages to adding wholesale pricing to your Shopify store.
 And with apps like Wholesale Club lowering the barrier to entry to this $7.7 trillion market, there’s never been a better time to get started.

-Read on for five great reasons to sell wholesale, or head over to the app store to start increasing your order volumes, incentivizing repeat purchases, and boosting brand credibility.
+Read on for five great reasons to sell wholesale, increase your order volumes, incentivize repeat purchases, and boost brand credibility.

 Higher order volume

 “Wholesale” means “more sale.”
 And whether you trade in handmade jewelry or tech gadgets, more orders and more product out the door is always a good thing.